jadams41/Senior-Project/README.md

 ####Miscellaneous notes####
 * Figure out what inline function tag does
 * Make sure that there are no race conditions in the implemented code

+####Questions for the professor####
+* Ask if the way that I'm doing virtual address allocation sucks (right now I loop through all of the pages starting at the beginning until I find an empty one)
+    * It seems like the alternative would be to just keep a reference to the last allocated entry in the p1 table and send back the next one regardless of if things were freed or not
+    * <b>This is in the same vein</b> Should I be checking if the entire p1 table is empty when calling MMU_free_page (this would happen a lot more in the other implementation) and if so, freeing that portion of the page table
+* Figure what to do if kmalloc(<very big>) is called
+    * Right now anything > largest block size (2048) is just ignored
+    * However, after reading his documentation, he might be suggesting to just allocate raw virtual pages to satisfy the request